 6 Your boasting is not good.
 Don't you know that a little yeast leavens the whole batch of dough?
 7 Get rid of the old yeast, so that you may be a new unleavened batch - as you really are.
 For Christ, our Passover lamb, has been sacrificed.
 8 Therefore let us keep the Festival, not with the old bread leavened with malice and wickedness, but with the unleavened bread of sincerity and truth. (emphasis mine)

 ?
-That congregation was mostly Gentiles with some believing Jews, so his message of exercising judgment and keeping the Feast (this one was Passover) was to all of them.
-But, most of today's pastors also advocate ignoring the keeping of the Sabbath, advocate celebrating Easter and Christmas, and tell their congregation to ignore God's law, and work their way to salvation by giving money.
+That congregation was mostly Gentiles with some believing Jews, so his message of exercising judgment and keeping the Feast (this one was Passover and the Feast of Unleavened Bread) was to all of them.
+But, most of today's pastors also advocate ignoring the keeping of the Sabbath, advocate celebrating Easter and Christmas, tell their congregation to ignore God's law, and work their way to salvation by giving money.

 For the time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.

 What does this have to do with apostasy?

 Apostasy is a falling away from God.
 That means simply no longer following what God has been trying to teach the people of the earth since the very beginning.
 And, this is not just the Israelites, as Adam, Noah, and Abraham were not Israelites.
 How have we typically responded?
 By telling God to go fly a kite and just proceeding our own way.

 Yeah, yeah, here come the objections already.
 But look around you, and think about what Jesus said in Matthew 24:11-12

 11 Many false prophets will arise and will mislead many.
 12 Because lawlessness is increased, most people's love will grow cold.
 (NASB)